bytebase/bytebase.com/content/blog/planetscale-vs-neon.md

 ![planetscale-pricing](/content/blog/planetscale-vs-neon/planetscale-pricing.webp)

 Neon offers a usage-based pricing based on 4 metrics: **active compute time**, **data storage**, **data transfer out** and **data written**.
-This pricing model is more tranditional and predictable.
+This pricing model is more traditional and predictable.
 Neon also provides a pricing calculator to estimate the cost.

 ![neon-pricing](/content/blog/planetscale-vs-neon/neon-pricing.webp)